kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   This feature gate exists in case any of your existing workloads depend on a now-corrected fault where Kubernetes ignored exec probe timeouts.
 See [readiness probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).
-- `ExpandedDNSConfig`: Enable kubelet and kube-apiserver to allow more DNS search paths and longer list of DNS search paths.
+- `ExpandedDNSConfig`: Enables kubelet and kube-apiserver to allow more DNS search paths and longer list of DNS search paths.
 This feature requires container runtime support(Containerd: v1.5.6 or higher, CRI-O: v1.22 or higher).
 See [Expanded DNS Configuration](/docs/concepts/services-networking/dns-pod-service/#expanded-dns-configuration).